ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 Jenkins CASC (Configuration as Code) is a plugin that will let you configure the whole Jenkins Master from a [YAML file](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/terraform/templates/jenkins-casc.yaml.tpl).<br>

-Through this YAML file, you will be able also to configure plugins settings and create **jobs**.<br>
+Through this YAML file, you will be able also to configure plugins settings and **create jobs**.<br>

-Now, this last part is crucial for me because what I've used to create jobs automatically in Jenkins is a **seed job**.
-A seed job is a particular pipeline that all it does, is to create other Jenkins jobs for us.<br>
+Now, this last part is crucial for me.
+To create Jenkins Jobs automatically I've used a **seed job**.
+A seed job is a particular pipeline, defined in the CASC configuration, that creates other Jenkins jobs for us.<br>

 How does it do that? **Using the DSL plugin**.
 (If you don't know what the plugin is, you should read this article -> https://plugins.jenkins.io/job-dsl/)<br>